 We all know when fall is approaching.
 We start seeing the pumpkin spice lattes, the fall decor in stores, and, of course, pumpkins!

-Did you know fall is the official season of everything pumpkin?
-We pioneer folk know the importance of putting up food when it's in season to use all year long, I give you 8 ways to preserve pumpkin at home.
-Including safety tips about canning pumpkin products at home.
+We pioneer folk know the importance of putting up food when it's in season to use all year long.
+Keep reading for the 8 ways to preserve pumpkin, including safety tips about canning pumpkin products at home.

 Pumpkin, glorious pumpkin.
-I use pumpkin all year long thanks to my pumpkin preserving, but pumpkins are one of my favorite thing about fall.
+I use pumpkin all year long thanks to my pumpkin preservation, (you can have pumpkin sugar cookies, pumpkin applesauce muffins, or a pumpkin roll any time of year) but pumpkins do happen to be one of my favorite things about fall.

 8 Ways to Preserve Pumpkins at Home